iJackWilson/HackTheBox-Writeups/README.md

 # HackTheBox Writeups

-This repositry contains writeups for various HackTheBox machines.
+This repository contains writeups for various HackTheBox machines.
 I'll add them as a complete them and find the time to write them up.

 For the sake of fairness the writeups will only be for retired machines.